cobobc/cob_MilestonePJ_4/README.md

 *   [PX converter](https://nekocalc.com/px-to-rem-converter) - to covert px values to rem values.

-*   [Stack Overflow](https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete) - used to help create the pop up confirmation alerts when the user deletes data or tries to log out.
+*   [Stack Overflow](https://stackoverflow.com/questions/9139075/how-to-show-a-confirm-message-before-delete) - used to help create the pop up confirmation alerts when the user deletes data.

 ## Testing